AUM 101 : Fundamentals of Automotive Technology

 Students will learn to use effective diagnostic strategies and modern test equipment to monitor and evaluate vehicle system data for correct function and operation.

 Advanced Automotive Technology (auto mechanics) offers three short-term certificates, one being the Undercar/Chassis Specialist which takes one complete semester offered in the fall and two courses in the following spring semester.
 Completion requires 24 credit hours.
 The second short-term certificate is the Underhood/Drivability Specialist which begins in the spring semester and includes three courses, continues through the summer semester, and concludes the following fall semester.
 Completion requires 27 credit hours with no academic course requirements.
 The third short-term is the Electrical Vehicle Specialist in Automotive which begins in the spring semester and concludes the following fall semester.
 Completion requires 12 credit hours with no academic course requirements.
 The courses offered in these short-term certificates are stackable and count toward the requirements for both the Certificate and the Associate of Applied Science (A.A.S.)
-Degree in General Technology.
+Degree.

 Students are exposed to the industry requirements of today’s automotive service technicians.
 This means, that in addition to the curriculum requirements, students will develop professional skills and processes used by today’s highly successful technicians.
 Students must be prepared to invest time and effort into their education and training.
 The program focuses on producing confident, qualified graduates for employment in fast-paced, late-model technology, vehicle repair facilities.